-The ability to clearly and unambiguously define the origin and root cause behind seismic issues, problems, breakdown, and challenges is an essential and critically important step in designing and executing a strategy to provide new and more capable methods to the seismic processing and interpretation toolbox.
+The ability to clearly and unambiguously define the origin and root cause of seismic breakdown and challenges is an essential and critically important step in designing and executing a strategy to provide new and more capable methods to the seismic processing and interpretation toolbox.

-Direct inversion methods can provide that problem definition and clarity.
-They are also unique in providing the confidence that the problem of interest is actually being addressed.
-For ISS parameter estimation, although the recorded data are of course band limited, the band-limited data are never used to compute the updated inverse operator for the next iterated linear step because the inverse operator is fixed and analytic for every term in the ISS.
-That is one of several important and substantive differences pointed out in this paper between the direct inverse ISS parameter estimation method and all indirect inversion methods, e.g., AVO and FWI.
-I provide an explicit analytic example and comparison between direct ISS parameter estimation and the indirect linear updating model matching concepts behind AVO and FWI.
+Only direct inversion methods can provide that clarity and definitiveness.
+They are also unique in providing the confidence that the problem of interest is actually being addressed to enhance and advance our seismic processing and interpretation goals.
+For ISS parameter estimation, while the recorded data is of course band limited, the band-limited data is never used to compute the updated inverse operator for the next iterated linear step, since the inverse operator is fixed and analytic for every term in the inverse scattering series.
+That's one of several important and substantive differences pointed out in this paper between the direct inverse ISS parameter estimation method and all indirect inversion methods, e.g., AVO and FWI.
+We provide an explicit analytic example and comparison between direct ISS parameter estimation and the indirect linear updating model matching concepts behind AVO and FWI.